Hezbollah leader set to weigh in on Middle East war | Cyprus Mail

-Hezbollah leader Sayyed Hassan Nasrallah will on Friday make his first public comments since the Palestinian group Hamas and Israel went to war, a speech which will be closely watched for clues on how the group’s role in the conflict might evolve.
+Hezbollah leader Sayyed Hassan Nasrallah will on Friday make his first public comments since the Palestinian group Hamas and Israel went to war, a speech that will be scrutinised for clues on how the group’s role in the conflict might evolve.

+On the eve of the speech, Hezbollah mounted what appeared to be its biggest attack yet in more than three weeks of fighting, saying it launched 19 simultaneous strikes on Israeli army positions and using explosive drones for the first time.

+Israel responded with air strikes along with tank and artillery fire as the fighting on the border escalated.

-But with the clashes so far mostly contained to the frontier, Hezbollah has drawn on a fraction of the firepower with which Nasrallah has been threatening Israel for years.
+However, with the clashes so far mostly contained to the frontier, Hezbollah has still only drawn on a fraction of the firepower with which Nasrallah has been threatening Israel for years.

 Many people in Lebanon are anxiously awaiting the 3 p.m.
 (1300 GMT) speech, rattled for weeks by fear of a catastrophic conflict.
 Some say they are not making plans beyond Friday, believing his remarks will signal the chances of escalation.